Mid Coast Outfitters POC

 Black Drum Fishing Techniques

 Bottom fishing with natural baits produces the most consistent results for black drum.
-Fresh or frozen shrimp, blue crab, and cut mullet work well, especially when fished near oyster reefs and structure.
-Circle hooks help ensure proper hooksets and reduce deep hooking.
-In November around Port O'Connor, anglers find success using drift fishing techniques over shell beds and working live bait around channel edges during moving tides.
+Fresh or live shrimp, blue crab, and cut mullet work exceptionally well.
+Fish near oyster reefs, around pilings, and in shallow grass beds using circle hooks and enough weight to hold bottom.
+In November, anglers around Port O'Connor find them concentrated near structure during cooler water periods.

 Black Drum Is It Good to Eat?

-Smaller black drum under 30 inches provide excellent table fare with firm, white meat and mild flavor.
-Larger fish tend to have coarser texture and may contain parasites, so most anglers release trophy-sized drum.
-The meat is high in protein and omega-3 fatty acids, and works well grilled, blackened, or in fish tacos when properly prepared.
+Smaller black drum under 10 pounds offer excellent eating with firm, white meat similar to redfish.
+Larger specimens tend to have coarser meat and may contain parasites, so many anglers practice catch and release for trophy-sized fish.
+The meat is high in protein and omega-3 fatty acids, making it a healthy seafood choice when prepared properly.

 Black Drum Frequently Asked Questions